MWL88/architecture-center/docs/best-practices/data-partitioning.md

 These strategies can be combined, and we recommend that you consider them all when you design a partitioning scheme.
 For example, you might divide data into shards and then use vertical partitioning to further subdivide the data in each shard.

 ### Horizontal partitioning (sharding)

-Figure 1 shows an overview of horizontal partitioning or sharding.
+Figure 1 shows horizontal partitioning or sharding.
 In this example, product inventory data is divided into shards based on the product key.
 Each shard holds the data for a contiguous range of shard keys (A-G and H-Z), organized alphabetically.
+Sharding spreads the load over more computers, which reduces contention and improves performance.

 ![Horizontally partitioning (sharding) data based on a partition key](./images/data-partitioning/DataPartitioning01.png)

 *Figure 1.
 Horizontally partitioning (sharding) data based on a partition key*

-Sharding helps you spread the load over more computers, which reduces contention and improves performance.
-You can scale the system out by adding further shards that run on additional servers.

-The most important factor when implementing this partitioning strategy is the choice of sharding key.
+The most important factor is the choice of a sharding key.
 It can be difficult to change the key after the system is in operation.
-The key must ensure that data is partitioned so that the workload is as even as possible across the shards.
+The key must ensure that data is partitioned to spread the workload as evenly as possible across the shards.

-Note that different shards do not have to contain similar volumes of data.
-Rather, the more important consideration is to balance the number of requests.
-Some shards might be very large, but each item is the subject of a low number of access operations.
+The shards don't have to be the same size.
+It's more important to balance the number of requests.
+Some shards might be very large, but each item has a low number of access operations.
 Other shards might be smaller, but each item is accessed much more frequently.
-It is also important to ensure that a single shard does not exceed the scale limits (in terms of capacity and processing resources) of the data store that's being used to host that shard.
+It's also important to ensure that a single shard does not exceed the scale limits (in terms of capacity and processing resources) of the data store.

-If you use a sharding scheme, avoid creating hotspots (or hot partitions) that can affect performance and availability.
-For example, if you use a hash of a customer identifier instead of the first letter of a customer’s name, you prevent the unbalanced distribution that results from common and less common initial letters.
-This is a typical technique that helps distribute data more evenly across partitions.
+Avoid creating "hot" partitions that can affect performance and availability.
+For example, using the first letter of a customer’s name causes an unbalanced distribution, because some letters are more common Instead, use a hash of a customer identifier to distribute data more evenly across partitions.

-Choose a sharding key that minimizes any future requirements to split large shards into smaller pieces, coalesce small shards into larger partitions, or change the schema that describes the data stored in a set of partitions.
+Choose a sharding key that minimizes any future requirements to split large shards, coalesce small shards into larger partitions, or change the schema.
 These operations can be very time consuming, and might require taking one or more shards offline while they are performed.

 If shards are replicated, it might be possible to keep some of the replicas online while others are split, merged, or reconfigured.
-However, the system might need to limit the operations that can be performed on the data in these shards while the reconfiguration is taking place.
-For example, the data in the replicas can be marked as read-only to limit the scope of inconsistences that might occur while shards are being restructured.
+However, the system might need to limit the operations that can be performed during the reconfiguration.
+For example, the data in the replicas might be marked as read-only to prevent data inconsistences.

-> For more detailed information and guidance about many of these considerations, and good practice techniques for designing data stores that implement horizontal partitioning, see [Sharding pattern].
+For more informatoun about horizontal partitioning, see [Sharding pattern].
->
->

 ### Vertical partitioning

-The most common use for vertical partitioning is to reduce the I/O and performance costs associated with fetching the items that are accessed most frequently.
+The most common use for vertical partitioning is to reduce the I/O and performance costs associated with fetching items that are frequently accessed.
 Figure 2 shows an example of vertical partitioning.
-In this example, different properties for each data item are held in different partitions.
-One partition holds data that is accessed more frequently, including the name, description, and price information for products.
-Another holds the volume in stock and the last ordered date.
+In this example, different properties of an item are stored in different partitions.
+One partition holds data that is accessed more frequently, including product name, description, and price.
+Another partition holds inventory data: the stock count and last-ordered date.

 ![Vertically partitioning data by its pattern of use](./images/data-partitioning/DataPartitioning02.png)

 *Figure 2.
 Vertically partitioning data by its pattern of use*

 In this example, the application regularly queries the product name, description, and price when displaying the product details to customers.
-The stock level and date when the product was last ordered from the manufacturer are held in a separate partition because these two items are commonly used together.
+Stock count and last- ordered date are held in a separate partition because these two items are commonly used together.

+Other advantages of vertical partitioning:

-This partitioning scheme has the added advantage that the relatively slow-moving data (product name, description, and price) is separated from the more dynamic data (stock level and last ordered date).
-An application might find it beneficial to cache the slow-moving data in memory if it is frequently accessed.
+- Relatively slow-moving data (product name, description, and price) can be separated from the more dynamic data (stock level and last ordered date).
+Slow moving data is a good candidate for an application to cache in memory.

-Another typical scenario for this partitioning strategy is to maximize the security of sensitive data.
-For example, you can do this by storing credit card numbers and the corresponding card security verification numbers in separate partitions.
+- Sensitive data can be stored in a separate partition with additional security controls.

-Vertical partitioning can also reduce the amount of concurrent access that's needed to the data.
+- Vertical partitioning can reduce the amount of concurrent access that's needed.

-> Vertical partitioning operates at the entity level within a data store, partially normalizing an entity to break it down from a *wide* item to a set of *narrow* items.
+Vertical partitioning operates at the entity level within a data store, partially normalizing an entity to break it down from a *wide* item to a set of *narrow* items.
 It is ideally suited for column-oriented data stores such as HBase and Cassandra.
 If the data in a collection of columns is unlikely to change, you can also consider using column stores in SQL Server.
->
->

 ### Functional partitioning

 For systems where it is possible to identify a bounded context for each distinct business area or service in the application, functional partitioning provides a technique for improving isolation and data access performance.
 Another common use of functional partitioning is to separate read-write data from read-only data that's used for reporting purposes.
 Figure 3 shows an overview of functional partitioning where inventory data is separated from customer data.

 ![Functionally partitioning data by bounded context or subdomain](./images/data-partitioning/DataPartitioning03.png)